Tiendil/tiendil-org-content/content/posts/2024-021-world-builders-2023-business-plan-example/en.md

  Release      | development | 150     | 2.25      | 67       | 3.4         |
  Release      | game design | 114     | 2.25      | 51       | 2.6         |

-/// attention | Attention!
+/// attention | My Blue table is already filtered
 You may notice that there are only development and game design tracks in my Blue table.
 This does not mean that there were only these tracks initially!
-The table has already been filtered to display only the most significant tracks, after it became clear that there was significantly less work on the other tracks.
+The table has already been filtered to display only the most significant tracks after it became clear that there was noticeably less work on the other tracks.ks.
 ///

 Columns: